How the Aid and Development Industry Enables Sexual Abusers

 Photo: Miguel Alcantara/Unsplash

-And for a while he seemed to have convinced himself of my non-existence because in 2020, three years after cornering me for sex and two years after I wrote about the sexism I witnessed on the deservedly defunct TV show he executive produced, Case penned a report for the Centre for International Media Assistance (CIMA) in which he glibly asserted that “efforts should be made for greater gender balance and representation” in the male-dominated satirical comedy space.
+And for a while he seemed to have convinced himself of my non-existence because in 2020, three years after cornering me for sex and two years after I wrote about the gender discrimination and sexism I witnessed on the predictably defunct TV show he executive produced, Case penned a report for the Centre for International Media Assistance (CIMA) in which he glibly asserted that “efforts should be made for greater gender balance and representation” in the male-dominated satirical comedy space.
 Given the author’s own sordid contribution to the disparagement of women in the aforementioned field, the piece unsurprisingly elided the reasons for said gender imbalance, neither did it propose solutions to improve women’s participation.

 Similarly, a joint investigation by Al Jazeera and The New Humanitarian into rampant sexual misconduct among local staff of various international NGOs operating in a refugee camp in South Sudan makes for a sobering read.
-Published in September, the report uncovered several instances of abuse in which employees of the United Nations and other NGOs rented houses in the camp to have sex with female refugees.
-On one occasion, a Medicins Sans Frontieres staff security guard dragged a girl to his house with the intention of raping her before his wife intervened, saving the teenager.
+The report uncovered several instances of abuse in which employees of the United Nations and other NGOs rented houses in the camp to have sex with female refugees.
+On one occasion, a Medicins Sans Frontieres security guard dragged a girl to his house with the intention of raping her before his wife intervened, saving the teenager.
 More troubling is the fact that little has been done to quell such abuses, which have only increased since they were first recorded in 2015.

 Given Case’s work history includes stints with United States Agency for International Development (USAID) and the UN’s immigration organisation (IOM) in Sudan, I emailed both NGOs to warn them about his behaviour.
-I also contacted CIMA, Open Society in West Africa (OSIWA) and the Foreign, Commonwealth and Development Office (FCDO)—formerly known as The Department of Foreign International Development—the latter two being sponsors of the satire programme he executive produced in Nigeria.
+I also informed CIMA, Open Society in West Africa (OSIWA) and the Foreign, Commonwealth and Development Office (FCDO)—formerly known as The Department of Foreign International Development—the latter two being sponsors of the TV programme he executive produced in Nigeria.
 All NGOs responded with varying levels of indifference.

-On the eve of the online event CIMA organised to discuss Case’s report on satire, its then senior director, Mark Nelson, took great pains to inform me during a phone conversation that Case was contrite before arguing there wouldn’t be sufficient time for Case to talk about his history of sexual misconduct and whatever policies his production company had implemented to prevent recidivism.
-For my part, I replied he could do it in five minutes, and CIMA ended the call with a tacit agreement to broach the matter during the event.
-CIMA, of course, never did, a fact Nelson subsequently tried to pin on Case, who he claimed had promised to address the issue in his remarks but reneged.
+On the eve of the online event CIMA organised to discuss Case’s report on satire, its then senior director, Mark Nelson, took great pains to inform me during a phone conversation that Case was contrite before arguing there wouldn’t be sufficient time for Case to talk about his history of sexual misconduct and whatever policies his production company would implement to prevent recidivism.

 Whether he communicated that information to CIMA and its network, and it was ignored remains unclear.
 But the following year, the National Endowment for Democracy—CIMA’s parent entity—sponsored a political satire show in Kenya co-produced by Case’s company, Pilot Media Initiatives.

-This reluctance to tackle reports of sexual abuse with the seriousness they merit explains how and why the aid and development business is an attractive environment for sexual predators, who know they can take advantage of the industry’s opaque and byzantine investigative procedures, its lack of follow up with complainants and general nonchalant disposition towards incidents of sexual misconduct to perpetrate and perpetuate their nefarious activities unimpeded.
+This reluctance to tackle reports of sexual abuse with the seriousness they merit explains how and why the aid and development business remains, like the Catholic church, an attractive environment for sexual predators, who know they can take advantage of the industry’s opaque and byzantine investigative procedures, its lack of follow up with complainants and general nonchalant disposition towards incidents of sexual misconduct to perpetrate and perpetuate their nefarious activities unimpeded.
 That large international NGOs have yet to create a centralised database of sexual abusers to strengthen background checks and curb the sort of abuses publicised by the #MeToo and #AidToo movements, underscores the sector’s lackadaisical stance on the issue and its unwillingness to self-regulate.

-Given the large footprints of these charities in vulnerable corners of the world including Africa, it’s time that governments in these regions stepped in and protected citizens from the menace of sexpatriates and deviant “humanitarians.”
-For starters, they could borrow a leaf from the United States’ laboriously intrusive visa application form, posing, for instance, the following questions once it’s been ascertained the applicant is an aid/development worker:
+Given the large footprints of these charities in vulnerable corners of the world including Africa, it’s time that governments in these regions stepped in and protected its citizens from the menace of sexpatriates and deviant “humanitarians.”
+For starters, they could borrow a leaf from the United States’ laboriously intrusive visa application form, and impose, for instance, the following questions once it’s been ascertained the applicant is an aid/development worker:

 Have you ever raped, sexually assaulted or harassed anyone while on deployment?